manzurola/aligner/README.md

 # Performance

-Aligning two 1M Integer lists takes around 850ms on my 3.5 GHz Dual-Core Intel Core i7 Macbook Pro.
+Aligning two Integer lists of size 100 takes around 1500ms on my 3.5 GHz Dual-Core Intel Core i7 Macbook Pro.
-I've yet to test the heap size but I suspect it is rather large as the aligner uses two n x n matrices internally.
+Considerably slow.
+The heap size is also not great and explodes with two lists of size 1000.
+Definitely room for improvement!

 # More Use Cases